Yarin, 3 mg+0.03 mg 21 pcs

 Contraindications

-– presence of thrombosis (venous and arterial) currently or in the anamnesis (for example, deep vein thrombosis, pulmonary embolism, myocardial infarction, cerebrovascular disorders);
+– presence of thrombosis (venous and arterial) currently or in history (for example, deep vein thrombosis, pulmonary embolism, myocardial infarction, cerebrovascular disorders);

-– History or presence of the conditions preceding the thrombosis (for example, transient cerebrovascular disorders, angina pectoris);
+– the presence or history of conditions preceding thrombosis (for example, transient cerebrovascular accidents, angina pectoris);

-– Severe or multiple risk factors for venous or arterial thrombosis;
+– presence of severe or multiple risk factors for venous or arterial thrombosis;

-– current or past history of severe liver disease (until liver function test values normalize);
+– current or history of severe forms of liver disease (until liver test results are normalized);

-– current or past history of benign or malignant liver tumors;
+– presence or history of benign or malignant liver tumors;

-– identified or suspected hormone-dependent malignant diseases of genitalia or mammary glands;
+– identified or suspected hormone-dependent malignant diseases of the genital organs or mammary glands;

 The most commonly reported adverse reactions to Yarina® include nausea and breast pain.
-They occurred in more than 6% of women using the drug.
+They occurred in more than 6% of women using this drug.

-Serious adverse reactions are arterial and venous thromboembolism.
+Serious adverse reactions include arterial and venous thromboembolism.

 Table 1

-The adverse events in the clinical trials were codified using the MedDRA dictionary (Medical Regulatory Activity Dictionary, version 12.1).
-Different MedDRA terms reflecting the same symptom were grouped together and presented as a single adverse reaction to avoid diluting or blurring the true effect.
+Adverse events during clinical trials were codified using the MedDRA dictionary (Medical Dictionary for Regulatory Activities, version 12.1).
+Different MedDRA terms reflecting the same symptom were grouped together and presented as a single adverse reaction to avoid diluting or diluting the true effect.

-* – Approximate frequency from epidemiological studies covering a group of combined oral contraceptives.
-The frequency bordered on the very rare.
+* – Approximate frequency based on the results of epidemiological studies covering the group of combined oral contraceptives.
+The frequency bordered on very rare.

-– Venous or arterial thromboembolism includes the following nosological units: peripheral deep vein occlusion, thrombosis and embolism/pulmonary occlusion, thrombosis, embolism and infarction/myocardial/ cerebral infarction and stroke not defined as hemorrhagic.
+– Venous or arterial thromboembolism includes the following entities: peripheral deep vein occlusion, thrombosis and embolism/pulmonary vascular occlusion, thrombosis, embolism and infarction/myocardial infarction/cerebral infarction and stroke not defined as hemorrhagic.

 Tumors:

-The incidence of breast cancer in women taking combined oral contraceptives is slightly higher.
-Because breast cancer is rare in women under age 40, the increase in breast cancer diagnoses in women taking combined oral contraceptives is small relative to the overall risk of the disease.
+– The incidence of breast cancer diagnosis in women taking combined oral contraceptives is slightly increased.
+Because breast cancer is rare in women under 40 years of age, the increase in breast cancer diagnoses in women taking combined oral contraceptives is small relative to the overall risk of breast cancer.

-– women with hypertriglyceridemia (increased risk of pancreatitis while taking combined oral contraceptives);
+– women with hypertriglyceridesmia (increased risk of pancreatitis while taking combined oral contraceptives);

-– conditions that develop or worsen while taking combined oral contraceptives, but their association with taking the drug has not been proven (jaundice and/or pruritus associated with cholestasis; gallstone formation; porphyria; systemic lupus erythematosus; hemolytic-uremic syndrome Sydenham’s chorea; pregnancy herpes; otosclerosis-related hearing loss);
+– conditions that develop or worsen while taking combined oral contraceptives, but their connection with taking the drug has not been proven (jaundice and/or itching associated with cholestasis; formation of gallstones; porphyria; systemic lupus erythematosus; hemolytic-uremic syndrome; Sydenham’s chorea; herpes of pregnancy; hearing loss associated with otosclerosis);

-– in women with hereditary angioedema, taking estrogen may cause or exacerbate its symptoms;
+– in women with hereditary angioedema, taking estrogens can cause or aggravate its symptoms;

 – impaired glucose tolerance or effect on insulin resistance;